Andrew Jackson's Letters and Papers

 Full Texts Available

 The Jackson Papers project is now publishing the full text of Jackson’s letters and other papers in a chronological series of volumes entitled The Papers of Andrew Jackson.
 When completed, it will provide a comprehensive documentary record of Jackson’s entire life and career.

 To date, eight volumes have been produced.
 These cover Jackson’s life up to 1831.
 An additional volume, The Legal Papers of Andrew Jackson, covers his career as a lawyer and judge.
 All are available for purchase from the publisher, University of Tennessee Press, or on loan from libraries.

 There is also an older seven-volume collection, Correspondence of Andrew Jackson, which was edited by John Spencer Bassett and published from 1926 to 1935.
 Bassett’s edition covers the entirety of Jackson’s life but contains a much narrower selection of documents than The Papers of Andrew Jackson series, which is designed as a replacement.

-Researchers interested in consulting Jackson’s papers should check with their nearest major library to see if it has The Papers of Andrew Jackson volumes or can procure them on loan.
+Researchers interested in consulting Jackson’s papers should check with the nearest major library to see if it has The Papers of Andrew Jackson or can procure them on loan.
 The Hermitage regrets that because of staff limitations we cannot research the papers except to answer specific questions.
-Likewise the Jackson Papers project will not respond to queries that researchers can answer by consulting the volumes themselves.
+Likewise, the Jackson Papers project will not respond to queries that researchers can answer by consulting the volumes themselves.

 Contact Information for The Papers of Andrew Jackson: